History of Sligo: Gaelic Era

 Several merchants tower houses were built near the abbey and along Castle street.
-The Gaelic merchant family the O’ Creans operated from Sligo.
+The Gaelic merchant family the O’Creans operated from Sligo.

-The castle and the variegated door.
 Horse races were held in the town in front of the castle at this time.

 On Castle Point on the east side of Half Moon Bay at Annagh (Eanach) now known as Hazelwood is the site of a castle of O' Conchobar Sligigh.
 This area was the lucht tighe, household or demesne land of the chiefs of Cairbre Drom Cliabh.
 Sligo castle was in the hands of O Conor Sligo and was the “greatest i have seen in the hands of any Irishman” according to Henry Sidney.

 The Leabhar na hUidhre, or Book of the Dun Cow, was kept in Sligo for 170 years after being taken from Tírconaill as ransom for the capture of the members of the clan who had been taken prisoner by Cathal Óg O'Connor.

 The poet Tadg Dall O’hUiginn flourished at this time.